-Lisa is the President of the Academy of Florida Management Attorneys.
+Lisa is a Past President of the Academy of Florida Management Attorneys.
 Lisa also is a regular contributor to the firm’s labor and employment law blog, BeLabor the Point and is a Co-Editor and contributor to the Florida Employment Law Letter.

 *With only 7% of eligible members certified, Board certification is The Florida Bar’s highest level of evaluation of a lawyer’s competence and experience in a particular area of practice.
 It identifies lawyers with "special knowledge, skills and proficiency, as well as a reputation for professionalism and ethics."
 To achieve certification, a lawyer must endure rigorous examination and testing and be evaluated by their peers.

 - Assisted national employers in creating pandemic-response plans and managing complex and novel COVID-19 issues.